 Object Description

 IP Address The destination IP Address.

 Ping Length The payload size of the ICMP packet.
 Values range from 2 bytes to 1452 bytes.

-Be sure the target IP address is within the same network subnet of the Industrial Managed Switch, or you have to set up the correct gateway IP address.
+Be sure the target IP Address is within the same network subnet of the Industrial Managed PoE+Switch, or you had setup the correct gateway IP address.